Maniyarayile Ashokan

 Maniyarayile Ashokan is a 2020 Indian Malayalam-language romantic comedy film directed by Shamzu Zayba.
 The film stars Jacob Gregory and Anupama Parameswaran.
 The cast also includes Krishna Sankar and Shine Tom Chacko.
-The film was produced by Gregory and Dulquer Salmaan, in his newly established production company Wayfarer Films, who made a cameo appearance along with Nazriya Nazim and Anu Sithara as other characters.
+The film was produced by Gregory and Dulquer Salmaan in his newly established production company Wayfarer Films.
+He made a cameo appearance along with Nazriya Nazim and Anu Sithara as other characters.

 Due to the COVID-19 pandemic, the film was directly released through Netflix on 31 August 2020.
 The film received mixed reviews from critics.

 Plot

-Set in a village, the film starts from the wedding night of Ashokan, when the newly-wed wife asks him whether this is his second marriage.
+Set in a fictional village, the story starts by introducing two characters: Unnimaya and Ashokan.
+Unnimaya is described as the most beautiful woman in that village, whom every men to woo.
+However, she eloped with a postman named Padmanabhan.
+On the other hand, Ashokan is an ordinary young man who has misfortunes in his marriage proposals.
+During Ashokan's wedding night, the newlywed wife asks him whether this is his second marriage.
 Ashokan then recalls his earlier dreams of getting married.